 - Explore creative ways to eat food at risk of going bad.
 Fruit and veggies are healthy and the way to go, but they are one of the biggest culprits of food waste due to their relatively short shelf life.
 Stir-frys, smoothies, and casseroles can be great options to use up those fruits and veggies.

 - Think twice about Best Buy/Sell By/Expires On dates.
 The dates on many of the food products we consume are not associated with any regulated testing of food safety or science but rather included by the manufacturer to convey a subjective level of optimum quality.
 This can create confusion and food waste because it makes us think our food has gone bad when it hasn’t.
 Think twice and trust your instinct before throwing out food that still looks and smells good.

 Want more tips to reduce food waste?
 Check out savethefood.com.
 In addition to taking on food waste this week, please continue reducing your meat consumption and reducing your water and plastic use, which altogether made up our four-week sustainability challenge.
 Additionally, we would like to ask you to take the time to think about any obstacles you experienced in putting these tips into practice.
 Please share these obstacles and your thoughts with us!
-Next week we will wrap up the Sustainability Challenge with a summary and anonymous reflections from all of you that participated in it!
+Next week we will wrap up the Sustainability Challenge with a summary and next steps.

 Participating in the Sustainability Challenge?
 Share your pictures and stories via comments on this post or through Twitter and Instagram, tagging us (@sustain_cooptve on Twitter and @sustainability_cooperative on Instagram) and including #SustainabilityChallenge or #SustainabilityMadeSimple.